usnews/brightspot-cms/docs/documentation/search-dari.md

 search.boostFields(5.0, Blog.class, "title");
 {% endhighlight %}</div>

-If we want to broaden our search we can add a keyword within a particular class.
+If you want to broaden the search you can add a keyword within a particular class.
 This allows certain keywords to be associated directly with objects.
-For example, below we have defined the search term "CMS", therefore any user input matching that term will automatically boost references found in the News class.
+For example, below the search term "CMS" has been defined, therefore any user input matching that term will automatically boost references found in the News class.

 <div class="highlight">{% highlight java %}
 search.addTypeKeywords(1.5, News.class, "CMS");
 {% endhighlight %}</div>

-We can filter out words that are not adding to our search, for example we can add 'top' as a stop word so that it isn't required to be in the text of the object:
+You can filter out words that are not adding to search, for example add 'top' as a stop word so that it isn't required to be in the text of the object:

 <div class="highlight">{% highlight java %}
 search.addStopWords("top");